thescouser89/dingrogu/README.md

 specific PNC service.

 Each Rex task has a corresponding `Adapter` implementation.

+## Developing
+1. Look into the `rest-workflow` module to start planning your tasks and how they connect to each other
+2. Start working on your adapters in the `rest-adapter` module, figuring out what data you need for each request, and what clients you need
+3. Wire the adapters together in the `rest-workflow` module
+4. Profit!

 ## Future Rex features to explore
 - Unique queue per workflow to have QoS and its own queue size